unarix/raspberry_python/README.md

 # raspberry_python

-## Python project for use with ds9208 zebra scanner in a raspberry PI1
+## Python project for use with ds9208 zebra scanner in a Raspberry PI 1
-This project allow to use a scanner zebra symbol DS9208 with a raspberry pi1.
+This project allows to use a scanner zebra symbol DS9208 with a raspberry pi1.

 ### Features:
 - Call api REST